 The terms asylum-seeker and refugee are often confused: an asylum-seeker is someone who says he or she is a refugee, but whose claim has not yet been definitively evaluated.
+On average, about 1 million people seek asylum on an individual basis every year.
+In mid-2014, there were more than 1.2 million asylum-seekers.

 National asylum systems are there to decide which asylum-seekers actually qualify for international protection.
 Those judged through proper procedures not to be refugees, nor to be in need of any other form of international protection, can be sent back to their home countries.